Logical limit laws for Mallows random permutations: Introduction

 The study of first order properties of random permutations is part of a larger theory of first order properties of random discrete structures.
 See for instance the monograph~\cite{Spencerstrange}.
 Examples of structures for which the first order properties have been studied include the Erd\H{o}s-R\'enyi random graph (see e.g.~\cite{PurpleBook},\cite{Spencerstrange}), Galton-Watson trees~\cite{podder2017first}, bounded degree graphs~\cite{koponen2012random}, random graphs from minor-closed classes~\cite{heinig2018logical}, random perfect graphs~\cite{muller2018first}, random regular graphs~\cite{haber2010logic} and the very recent result on bounded degree uniform attachment graphs \cite{malyshkin2022logical}.

 Let us also mention some work on {\em random orders} that is closely related to the topic of the present paper.
 The logic of random orders was introduced in \cite{winkler1985random} and has a single binary relation $<$.
 To sample a ``$k$-dimensional'' random order on $[n]$ pick $k$ random orderings $<_1, \ldots, <_k$ on $[n]$ and set $x<y$ if $x <_i y$ in each of the orders $i=1, \ldots, k$.

-Notice that every sentence expressible with the single order $<$ in a two dimensional random order is expressible in $\TOTO$; each of instance of $(x<y)$ we replace by $(x <_1 y) \land (x <_2 y)$.
-Non-convergence was proven for two dimensional random orders in~\cite{spencer1990nonconvergence} by constructing a first--order sentence $\phi$ for which no limit probability exists; and this yields a constructive proof of non-convergence also in random permutations (adding to the earlier non-constructive proof \cite{Foy}).
+Non-convergence was proven for two-dimensional random orders in~\cite{spencer1990nonconvergence} by constructing a first--order sentence $\phi$ for which no limit probability exists.
+Replacing every occurrence of $<$ in this sentence by $(x <_1 y) \land (x <_2 y)$ yields an alternative proof of non-convergence also in $\TOTO$ for uniformly random permutations.
 Many properties of random orders are known \cite{albert1989random, bollobas1988longest}, see \cite{brightwell1993models} and \cite{brightwell2016mathematics} for surveys of different models of random partial orders and also their relation to theories of spacetime~\cite{brightwell2016mathematics}.

-An appeal of $\TOTO$ is it allows one to express pattern containment (though not counting of patterns above a constant).
+An appeal of $\TOTO$ is that it allows one to express pattern containment.
 Permutation patterns arise naturally in statistics.
 Let $(X,Y)$ be drawn from a continuous distribution on $\mathbb{R}^2$ and suppose we have $n$ random samples $(X_i, Y_i)$.
 Many statistical tests rely only on the relative ordering in the two dimensions, i.e.\ on the permutation induced by the $n$ points.
 For example the Kendall rank correlation coefficient is $\tau = 1-2\inv(\pi)/\binom{n}{2}$ and indeed there is a test for independence of $X$ and $Y$ using only counts of permutations of length 4~\cite{kral2013quasirandom, yanagimoto1970measures}.
 See \cite{even2021counting} for a combinatorial account of the use of permutation patterns in statistics.